When you need resource consent

 The statutory timeframe for processing a resource consent is 20 working days.
 We may extend the timeframe under section 37 of the Resource Management Act.
 If we have to contact you for more information to help us process your application, we 'stop the clock' and put your application on hold until we have received it.

 Frequently asked questions about resource consents

 Do I have to tell my neighbour or anyone else about my proposal?

 It is courteous to talk to your neighbours when you have a proposal in mind or before starting construction work.
-However, you are not legally required to do so unless your project requires a resource consent and we consider that anyone else is likely to be affected.
+However, you’re not legally required to unless your project calls for resource consent and we think that anyone else is likely to be affected.

 Can I stop my neighbour's proposal going ahead?

-If the project is permitted by District Plan rules, then you have no legal ability to become involved.
-However you can contact the Council for more information about a proposal.
+If the project is permitted by District Plan rules, you have no legal ability to become involved.
+However, you can contact us for more information about a proposal.
 If you are concerned about your neighbour's proposal, we recommend you talk to them about your concerns.

-A resource consent is granted for an unlimited time unless otherwise specified.
-However, the consent will lapse if you do not use it within five years or any other period specified in the consent.
-If your consent is due to lapse, you can apply to Council to extend it within three months before it expires.
+A resource consent is granted for an unlimited time unless otherwise specified, however, the consent will lapse if you don’t use it within five years or any other period specified in the consent.
+If your consent is due to lapse, you can apply to extend it within three months before it expires.

 When can I start my activity or work?